-The Authority is poised for and capable of managing the construction and operations.
+The Authority is poised for and capable of managing construction and operations.

 The California HST System will be built with a mix of state, federal, private, and local funds, under the direction of the Authority, a state agency.
-The state will acquire and own the right-of-way, using its eminent domain power as needed.
-The infrastructure and systems will be built and installed in a series of competitively tendered design-build packages, some of which may include maintenance and/or operations of the system.
-The Authority, with its management team of experienced high-speed rail planning, engineering, and construction management consultant firms, has the organizational structure and the capacity to move the HST system into construction and operations.
+The state will acquire and own the right-of-way, using its eminent domain power as needed, and the infrastructure and systems will be built and installed in a series of competitively tendered design-build packages, some of which may include maintenance and/or operations.
+The Authority, with its management team of experienced high-speed rail planning, engineering, and construction management consultant firms, has the organizational structure and the capacity to move Phase 1 of the California HST System through the project-level environmental work and preliminary engineering to construction and operations.

-(5) Describe the service objective(s) for this Corridor Program (check all that apply): ☐ Additional Service Frequencies ☐ Improved Service Quality ☐ Improved On-Time performance on Existing Route ☐ Reroute Existing Service ☐ Increased Average Speeds/Shorter Trip Times ☐ New Service on Existing IPR Route ☐ New Service on New Route ☐ Other (Please Describe): HST on fully-grade separated, dedicated tracks designed to 250-mph
+(5) Describe the service e objective(s) for this Corridor Program (check all that apply):

+Additional Service Frequencies

+Improved Service Quality

+Improved On-Time performance on Existing Route

+Г Reroute Existing Service

+Increased Average S Speeds/Shorter Trip Times --------------------- ---------------- ------ -------

+New Service on Existing IPR Route

+New Service on New Route

+Other (Please Describe): HST on fully-grade separated ddicated tracks designed for up to 250-mph standards